Mihai-P/yii2-app-advanced/README.md

 #### TO DO

-Find a way so you do not have to hardcode URLs
+1. Find a way so you do not have to hardcode URLs
+2. Make the migrations work on windows too, right now sh migrate.sh is too specific

 ## URLs